yelu/lccrf/README.md

 LCCRF
 =====

-A practical Linear Chain Conditional Random Field(LC CRF) Library implemented in C++.
-Python interface provided.
+A practical Linear Chain Conditional Random Field(LCCRF) Library implemented in C++, with python driver provided.

-The implementation features:
+This implementation features:

 * Rich features.
 NGram, Transition, Regex, Contextual-Free-Grammar(cfg) features are built-in.
 * API library.
 It can be embedded into your own code more easily and gracefully compared to calling a standalone binary.
 * Fast.
-The core is implemented with C++, thus has good training performance.
+The core is written in C++, thus has good training performance.

 ## Get Started